gmc-code/PC-microbit-micropython/docs/lessons/Practice_tasks_2_Answers.rst

 .. admonition:: Tasks

-    1. Write code to repetitively scroll (quickly) each character in 'go team' using a for-loop, when the A button is pressed.
+    1. Write code to repetitively scroll (quickly) each character in 'go team' using a for-loop, when the A-button is pressed.
-    2. Write code to repetitively scroll (quickly) each sport in the list ``['swimming', 'rowing', 'canoeing']`` using a for-loop, when the B button is pressed.
+    2. Write code to repetitively scroll (quickly) each sport in the list ``['swimming', 'rowing', 'canoeing']`` using a for-loop, when the B-button is pressed.
     3. Write code in a ``while True`` loop to respond to button pressing such that when A is pressed each character in 'go team' is scrolled quickly using a for-loop, when B is pressed each sport in the list ``['swimming', 'rowing', 'canoeing']`` is scrolled quickly using a for-loop, and when no button is pressed the screen is cleared.

-1. Write code to repetitively scroll (quickly) each character in 'go team' using a for-loop, when the A button is pressed.
+1. Write code to repetitively scroll (quickly) each character in 'go team' using a for-loop, when the A-button is pressed.

 .. code-block:: python